cephidstar/learn_public/BigQuery.md

 ![](/assets/images/BQ_Explorer_bd.png)

-Step 3.
-Expand the bigquery-public-data dataset in the Explorer pane to reveal the sample table groups that you can practice upon.
+<mark >Step 3.</mark> Expand the bigquery-public-data dataset in the Explorer pane to reveal the sample table groups that you can practice upon.
 Each dataset contains one or more tables.
 Scroll down to and expand the **census_bureau_usa** table group.

 Step 4.
 Within the census_bureau_usa table group, click the **population_by_zip_2010** table to open it in the workspace to the right.
 Here you'll see the list of fields that comprise the table.
 Take a moment to review the field names and definitions.
 Let's now run some queries on it.